United Kingdom Driving Advice and Car Hire Info

 M62 – Runs across England from Hull to Liverpool linking the urban areas of West Yorkshire, Greater Manchester and Merseyside

-Some driving distances and times between Cities and major tourist centres in the UK –
+Some driving distances and times between Cities and major tourist centres in England and into Scotland and Wales –

 London –Birmingham – 190KM, 2 hours